Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Results

 \subsubsection{Limited Social Interaction in LLM Tasks}

-Beyond thematic content, the models generated significantly fewer social tasks than humans in settings where another person was present ($\chi^2(2)=93.19$, $p<0.001$).
+Beyond thematic content, \acp{LLM} generated significantly fewer social tasks than humans in settings where another person was present ($\chi^2(2)=93.19$, $p<0.001$).
 In these scenarios, 58\% of human-generated tasks were multiplayer, with 83\% of participants creating at least one social goal.
 Humans proposed a range of interactive tasks, from simple conversation games like ``Guess Who I Am'' to competitive games like ``Pillow Fight''.
-In contrast, multiplayer tasks from the Raw GPT and Matched GPT were far less common, accounting for only 29\% and 24\% of their outputs, respectively (Figure \ref{fig3}B).
+In contrast, multiplayer tasks from the Raw and Matched GPT were far less common, accounting for only 29\% and 24\% of their outputs respectively (Fig. \ref{fig3}B).